Direct Current (DC) Electric Circuits

 One problem with such an arrangement is if one light bulb burns out, then it acts like a switch and turns off the whole circuit.

-Every device in a DC circuit--whether a light bulb or electrical motor--can be represented by an electrical resistance or resistor Usually, when drawing a circuit diagram or schematic, you use certain symbols for the battery and resistors.
+Every device in a DC circuit--whether a light bulb or electric motor--can be represented by an electric resistance or resistor Usually, when drawing a circuit diagram or schematic, you use certain symbols for the battery and resistors.

 Schematic of a DC circuit with three resistor in series